miek770/binary-clock/README.md

 ## To Do List

-The sync_led() function doesn't function properly because I am setting bits to a byte value.
-This must be corrected.
+The sync_led() function didn't function properly because I set bits to a byte value without shifting.
+I've fixed it in the code but haven't tested it yet.

 - Consider using delays.h instead of timer1 for the low-battery blink.
 The use of the timer seems unecessary and it would be a good excuse to explore the available functions;
 - Consider importing timers.h to setup timer0, instead of manually setting each register;
 - Consider using the idle power management mode when nothing is happening to reduce battery consumption.
 First check if it would interfere with timer0;
 - Test the PCB;
-- Solder the components;
+- Finish soldering the components;
-- Assemble the clock.
+- Assemble the clock;
+- Replace the PIC18F252 with a PIC18F2220 in the schematic.

 ## Appearance